 Roots find for water an can damage any drainage system.
 If necessary use herbicides and sub-surface screen foils to avoid roots from coming into the pipe.
 Use the same techniques as for a traditional drainage.

 First of all do not backfill with clay.
 It has a poor permeability due to its very fine particle size and it is very difficult for water to pass through.
-Bakfill needs to be replaced for a sandy mixture to allow pass of water into the drain.
+Backfill needs to be replaced for a sandy mixture to allow pass of water into the drain.

 In this case drains distance needs to be reduced.
 In some cases an effective way to face the problem is to replace about 40 cm of the top clayey soil area for a highly permeable soil and install drenotube drains at about 70 cm in depth.
 It will allow to permeate all water through the top soil and collect it at the trenches.

-The minimum safe cover to counteract the bouyancy force of water on drenotube® (floatation) is 20 cm of soil (density 1500 Kg/m3) however to protect drenotube® against unexpected living loads, 30 cm are advisable.
+The minimum safe cover to counteract the buoyancy force of water on drenotube® (floatation) is 20 cm of soil (density 1500 Kg/m3) however to protect drenotube® against unexpected living loads, 30 cm are advisable.